Durendal/webBot/docs/files/FTPBot.php.txt

     /**
      *    setHost($host, $port)
      *
-     *        Sets the host and port of the remost server *
+     *        Sets the host and port of the remote server *
      * @param string $host - The hostname of the FTP server
      * @param int $port - The port of the FTP server (default: 21)